 - In the first range line, set the minimum and maximum values as 50 and 70 respectively in the cells of the Minimum and Maximum columns.
 Go to the Image cell, and then select <Browse...> to select an image to represent the rank.
 In the Alternate Text cell, type Poor.

-- Select Add to add another range line.
-Set the minimum and maximum values to 71 and 90, select another image to represent the rank and type Good in the Alternate Text cell.
+- Select to add another line.
+Set the minimum and maximum values as 71 and 90, select another image to represent the rank and type Good in the Alternate Text cell.

 See an example: The SampleComponents catalog, included with Designer, contains reports that have examples of how you could use each component type in a report.
 For the rank component example, open